Skip to content

 Type Description

-The current prompt as a list of bytes sequences or None if no prompt_ids are set.
+The current prompt as Token objects, or None if no prompt_ids are set.

 set_prompt_from_str(prompt_str)